Beatson-CompBio/coding-dev-resources/README.md

 ## JavaScript

-To keep it consistent with the Python style guide, we recommend using Google's JavaScript style guide.
+JavaScript(JS) is the most popular programming language and has many style guides developed by multiple organisations.
+To keep things consistent, we recommend using Google's JavaScript style guide.

 ### Coding style guides